jetstack/jsctl/docs/reference/jsctl_operator.md

 ## jsctl operator

-Subcommands for managing the jetstack operator
+Subcommands for managing the Jetstack operator

 ### Synopsis